bc0403/emg/README.md

-# An Python GUI for EMG signals
+# A Python GUI for EMG signals
 This repository provide a Python GUI for electromyography (EMG) signals.

 ## How to install the running environment